jetbrains-academy/introduction_to_python/Condition expressions/Boolean operators/task.md

 The boolean operator `or` returns `True` when at least one expression on either side of `or` is `True`.
 The boolean operator `not` inverts the boolean expression it precedes.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6025).

 Write an expression that evaluates to `True` if `name` is equal to `"John"` and he is `16` or older.